-The design of a wireless instrument (as well as a generic measurement instrument) can't be done without taking in account the communication protocol.
-Table 85.1 shows the layer structure proposed by the OSI (Open Systems Interconnection) model [23].
+The design of a wireless instrument (as well as a generic measurement instrument) cannot be done without taking into account the communication protocol.
+Table 6.1 shows the layer structure proposed by the Open Systems Interconnection (OSI) model [23].

-Layer 1 specifies the modulation in conjunction with the line coding m (codulation [24]), the DC balancing, single-ended/differential-ended balancing.
+Basically, layer 1 specifies the modulation in conjunction with the line coding m (coding and modulation = codulation [24]), the direct-current (DC) balancing, and single-ended/differential-ended balancing.

-Normally, layer 2 is divided in two sublayers, e.g., the medium access control (MAC) and the logic link control (LLC).
-The MAC sublayer is on bottom and defines mechanisms (or rules), in which a given transmitter is allowed (or not!) to access the physical medium for signal injection (corresponding to the data intended for the target receiver/s).
+Normally, layer 2 is divided in two sublayers, e.g., the MAC and the LLC.
+The MAC sublayer is on the bottom and defines the mechanisms (or rules) in which a given transmitter is allowed (or not!) to access the physical medium for signal injection (corresponding to the data that are intended to be sent toward the target receiver).
 The top LLC sublayer specifies the types of frames: data or control frames.
-This sublayer also provides a clear definition of frame formats in terms of their contents (their fields).
-Basically, the data frames are used to transport useful information in a field known as payload, while the other frames (e.g., the control frames) are used to make the transmitter know if the previous transmissions were received and processed by the receiver with or without errors.
-The control frames can also be used for performing flow control, in order to avoid data congestion in the receiver or across the network (with possible loss of data).
+This sublayer also provides the clear definition of frame formats in terms of their contents (their fields).
+The data frames are used to transport the useful information in a field known as payload, while the other frames (e.g., the control frames) are used to inform the transmitter if the previous transmissions were received and processed by the receiver with or without errors.
+The control frames can also be used for doing the flow control, in order to avoid data congestion in the receiver or across the network (with the consequence that loss of data occurs).

 The network layer specifies a set of procedures for guaranteeing a reliable transmission between consecutive nodes along the network.
-Examples of procedures include the detection/correction of transmission errors and flow control.
+Examples of procedures include, for example, the detection/correction of transmission errors and flow controlling.
 This layer also establishes the routing paths for the messages.

-The transport layer ensures a reliable communication between terminals, e.g., between end-toend users.
-This layer also provides error control procedures to verify the correct reception of all packets that form the messages (e.g., error-free packets).
-Another important procedure provided by the transport layer is grouping the packets in the correct sequence order to obtain a correct reassembled segment.
+The transport layer ensures a reliable communication between terminals, e.g., between end-to-end users.
+This layer also provides error-control procedures to verify the correct reception of all packets that form the messages (e.g., error-free packets).
+Another important procedure provided by the transport layer is grouping the packets in the correct sequence order for obtaining a correct reassembled segment.